-Since we write about power banks on a daily basis we decided to create this curated list of what we believe to be the best 30000mAh power banks.
-The list is intended to be dynamic so that when we discover a new model that we believe it should be mentioned, we simply amend the list.
+Since we write about power banks on a daily basis, we decided to create this curated list of what we believe to be the best 30000mAh power banks.
+The list is intended to be dynamic so that when we discover a new model that we believe should be mentioned, we simply amend the list.
 Thus, if you come back at a later time, you might find different models and/or a different order.

 - Capacity: 30000mAh